 Purpose 2 What are F&A costs?
 2 What is the history behind the facilities & administrative (F&A) cost concept and what are the related Federal regulations?
 What is the difference between direct and F&A (indirect) costs?
 3 Why should my sponsored project pay F&A costs?
 4 Why is it important that Universities be reimbursed for F&A costs?
 4 What are the changes to federal guidance over the years which have significantly affected F&A rate calculations?
 5 How are F&A rates calculated?
 6 What is included in F&A (Indirect) costs?
-8 What expenses are not allowable in F&A cost pools?
-10 What is the applicable oversight and administrative process for negotiating the final F&A cost rate?
-11 What does the off-campus F&A rate represent?
-12 Why should my sponsored project pay the same rate as another sponsored project?
-12 What is my grant paying for when F&A rates are assessed?
-13 What is the background and process related to State F&A Rates?
-13 Why are my State of Illinois F&A Rates different than my Federal F&A Rates?
-14 Why do F&A cost rates vary between research institutions?
-14 What is a Disclosure Statement (DS-2)?
+8 What expenses are not allowable in F&A cost pools? .
+10 What is the applicable oversight and administrative process for negotiating the final F&A cost rate? .
+11 What does the off-campus F&A rate represent? .
+12 Why should my sponsored project pay the same rate as another sponsored project? .
+12 What is my grant paying for when F&A rates are assessed? .
+13 Why do F&A cost rates vary between research institutions? .
+13 What is a Disclosure Statement (DS-2)? .
 15